For the longest time, the food pyramid is considered to be the standard in promoting good health.

 - Your body does not need that much sugar.

-- The more you eat carbohydrates and the less you burn it, compounds in time, which eventually could “overwork” your internal organs, create more fat and then bring in more diseases.
+- The more you eat carbohydrates and the less you burn them, compounds in time, which eventually could “overwork” your internal organs, create more fat and then bring in more diseases.

 - Processed food is bad for you.